cloudwithax/pomice/docs/hdi/pool.md

   - `bool`
   - Set this value to `True` if you want to use Apple Music functionality within Pomice.
 Apple Music will **not work** if you don't enable this.

+* - `fallback`
+  - `bool`
+  - Set this value to `True` if you want Pomice to automatically switch all players to another available node if one disconnects.
+    You must have two or more nodes to be able to do this.

 :::